T-Platforms/tc_browser/README.md

 - Using v8_context_snapshot caused FTBFS because linker could not link MSA-enabled libjpeg-turbo and libpng to final binary.
-- It seems that Google's toolchain used some kind of patched GCC that has it's own implementation of MSA.h, because it have at least 4 vector cast function declarations that was unavailable on debian's GCC.
+- It seems that Google's toolchain used some kind of patched GCC that has it's own implementation of MSA.h, because it has at least 4 vector cast function declarations that was unavailable on debian's GCC.
 - libvpx configuration and build scripts completely ignored any MSA functionality.

-Workaround for ffmpeg was done by using config.h from the build made on mitx, then patching pregenerated includes list to add every MSA-related sources and also patching build script with flags from mitx native build.
+Workaround for ffmpeg was done by using config.h from the build made on mitx, then patching pre-generated includes list to add every MSA-related sources and also patching build script with flags from mitx native build.
 Related patches are named starting with 'ffmpeg'.
 Resulting binary should be able to play 720p videos with about half of frames being skipped, but without considerable lags of